 To learn more about effective interventions, click here to access a helpful guide from the Mayo Clinic.

 Addiction recovery centers abound.
 Most countries have a few, and there’s a good chance that there is one in your city or town, or nearby.
 As mentioned earlier, technology addictions are still poorly defined, but most addiction centers will be willing to run an assessment at least and if need be, take a patient who appears to be suffering from a behavioral addiction of any kind, even technology addictions.

-There are also some smaller addiction centers and services you may use, including:
+There are a number of addiction centers and services you may use, including:

 - UK Addiction Treatment Centers (Mostly substance abuse, but does include gambling addictions.
 May take technology addiction sufferers)

 This is more of a step for after seeking effective treatment.
 Following your addiction treatment for a severe addiction, it’s important to maintain encouragement from those who can understand your struggles.
 Part of the process involves joining a support group and availing yourself of aftercare services.
 Most rehabilitation and treatment centers will have information on support groups and other aftercare services.

 Without aftercare, it’s incredibly easy to fall back into bad habits.
 Addiction is a lifetime struggle.
 Once addictive habits have taken hold and reached a severe range, it may be impossible for your life to be the same ever again, or for you to have a normal relationship with the addiction-causing technology.
 This is particularly true because of how much of addiction is tied to genetics.

 As with substance addictions, behavioral addictions can come screaming back when you let your guard down.
 Recovering from a severe technology addiction will take constant maintenance on your behalf and will take the involvement of your loved ones to keep you living a happy, healthy, addiction-free life.

 For parents: Managing technology use through parental control software and apps